camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 ## Explicit Path

-In the Explicit path, the class declare all the Input Parameters as a list of parameters.
+In the Explicit path, the class declares all the Input Parameters as a list of parameters.
 Same for the Output Parameters.

 Create one class, and name it Facade to be explicit.

-The class must extend the AbstractConnector class
+The class must extend the AbstractConnector class.

 ````